MecaLab/Babofet_T2w/bounti_module/README.md

 ## Setup

+1. Clone the repository to your local machine.
+2. Ensure all dependencies are installed.
+3. Configure the paths and settings according to your environment (MESOCENTRE or NIOLON).
+To do that, see ```configuration.py``` in the main directory
-1. You need to have the 3D reconstruction volume for the subject/session you want to segment
+4. You need to have the 3D reconstruction volume for the subject/session you want to segment
-2.

 ## Files
 Here are the main Python files in the module: